Non-stop flights to Oslo (OSL)

 Flights from Croatia to Oslo

 From Dubrovnik, direct flights are offered by Norwegian.
-This is a seasonal route that started in April and ends in October.
+This is a seasonal route that starts in April and ends in October.

 From Zadar, the only airline with direct flights is Norwegian.
-This is a seasonal route that started in June and ends in August.
+This is a seasonal route that starts in June and ends in August.

 Flights from Cyprus to Oslo

-In Cyprus, the only airport that has a direct connection to Oslo is Larnaca.
+Larnaca is the only city in Cyprus with direct flights to Oslo.
 From Larnaca, you can fly non-stop with Norwegian or SAS (Star Alliance).

 Flights from Czechia to Oslo